john-wig7/VA_Led_Project/README.md

 The LEDs will be sequenced using pwm pins on an Arduino Due microprocessor.
 I have chosen the Due because:

--a) I have one!
+1) I have one!
--b) It has the necessary 12 pwm output pins
+2) It has the necessary 12 pwm output pins
--c) It has 12-bit pwm resolution (compared to 8-bit on Arduino Uno) -d) The 3.3 volt output pins suit the femtobuck driver
+3) It has 12-bit pwm resolution (compared to 8-bit on Arduino Uno)
+4) The 3.3 volt output pins suit the femtobuck driver

 I have considered using an ESP32 as a secondary design branch.
 It has the potential to be a cost effective and higher performing substitutue for the Due.
 The ESP32 also has micropython capability.

 The coding challenges for the Due are:

--a) simultaneously sequencing 12 rgb channels
+1) simultaneously sequencing 12 rgb channels
--b) ensuring smooth fading at lower power levels
+2) ensuring smooth fading at lower power levels
-      - whether analog.write can achieve this or alternatively, directly controlling frequency and duty cycle -c) whether to use classes or public functions to control each channel -d) using state machine and sequencing techniques
+      - whether analog.write can achieve this or alternatively, directly controlling frequency and duty cycle
+3) whether to use classes or public functions to control each channel
+4) using state machine and sequencing techniques
--e) perception of colour - logarithmic vs linear increments
+5) perception of colour - logarithmic vs linear increments